momo54/SPARQLLM/README.md

 export SEARCH_CX=x4x3x5x4xfxxxxxxx
 ```

-If well configure, you should be able to run the same query than before with Google
+You should be able to run the same query than before with Google
 as a search engine.
 ```
 slm-run --config config.google -f queries/city-search.sparql --debug
 ```

-# run queries with Search and LLMs
+# Run queries with Search and LLMs

+## Working a locally installed LLM

 We rely on [OLLAMA](https://ollama.com/) to run AI models.
 You can easily install locally OLLAMA as a server on macOS, Linux, Windows.